Key Points

 The Benefits of Cycle Time

-Staying ahead of the competition – You can outpace your competition by keeping a close eye on your cycle time and making adjustments to stay ahead of the curve.
+Staying ahead of the competition – You can outpace your competition by keeping a close eye on your cycle time.
+Further, you can make adjustments to stay ahead of the curve.

 Higher accuracy in project scoping – By understanding your cycle time, you can give more accurate estimates to your customers.